-With the global coronavirus pandemic on the rise, it seems as though the majority of people are more concerned about the virus’s detrimental effects on the world economy than actually contracting it.
+With the global coronavirus pandemic still going on, it seems as though the majority of people are more concerned about the virus’s detrimental effects on the world economy than actually contracting it.
 Enter bankruptcy statistics.
 In today’s world, it is of the utmost importance to learn everything there is to know about this process — hence why we present to you the most relevant stats on bankruptcy we could find on the web including the yearly bankruptcy rate in the US, the US states with the highest and lowest cases of bankruptcy, and more.

 Read on and make sure to take some notes along the way!

 - 378,953 personal bankruptcies were filed in 2020.